-ScholarTrack is a tool that Scholars use to track their completion of the Scholar Success Program.
-In high school, each grade has different required program activities that need to be completed by June 30 of that school year.
-Learn more about the Scholar Success Program and create a ScholarTrack account with your child using the QR code below!
+ScholarTrack is the tool for Scholars to track completion of SSP activities.
+These activities must be completed and logged in by June 30 of your child's graduation year.
+Learn more about the SSP activities, and create a ScholarTrack account with your child using the QR code: